AmanAmanSingh/pikky-food/README.md

 PIKKY Food App is a web application built using React and Vite, designed to manage flight statuses with administrative capabilities.

+## Features

+- Flight Management: View, filter, and search flights by flight number, origin, destination, airline, flight type, and status.

+- Authentication: Users need to log in to access certain features.
+- Admin Control: Admin users can change the status of flights.
+- Custom Hooks: Utilizes custom hooks for managing flight data and authentication.
+- Shadcn UI: Incorporates Shadcn UI components for a consistent and visually appealing interface.
+- Testing: Includes unit tests for components and hooks.

+## Authentication and Authorization
+Admin Access: To change the flight status, you need to be logged in with username "admin" and  password "admin" .
+Only authenticated admin users have the privilege to update flight statuses.

 ## Run Locally

 Clone the project